IDEA-Research/Grounded-Segment-Anything/README.md

 ![](./assets/automatic_label_output/demo9_tag2text.jpg)

-## :robot: Run Grounded-Segment-Anything + BLIP Demo
+## :robot: Grounded-SAM with BLIP for Automatic Labeling
 It is easy to generate pseudo labels automatically as follows:
 1. Use BLIP (or other caption models) to generate a caption.
 2. Extract tags from the caption.
 We use ChatGPT to handle the potential complicated sentences.